startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

     to go backward from the child node to the root node, and only end up traversing a path rather than a tree!
     Go up the tree for SPEED.

+40.1) Can create queue with 2 stacks

+40.2) Heap
+    -> Given a node k, easy to compute indices for parent and children
+        - Parent Node: floor(k/2)
+        - Children: 2k, 2k+1
+    You must refer to the definition of a Binary Heap:

+        A Binary heap is by definition a complete binary tree ,that is, all levels of the
+        tree,
+        except possibly the last one (deepest) are fully filled, and, if the last
+        level of the tree is not complete, the nodes of that level are filled from left to
+        right.

+        It is by definition that it is never unbalanced.
+The maximum difference in balance
+        of the two subtrees is 1, when the last level is partially filled with nodes only
+        in the left subtree.

+    -> To insert node: (running time O(lgn)) (SIFT UP)
+    1) make a new node at last level as far left as possible.
+    2) if node breaks heap property, swap with its parent node.
+    3) new node moves up tree. repeat 1) to 3) until all conflicts resolved.

+    -> Deleting root node: (SIFT DOWN)
+    1) Remove the root, and bring the last node (rightmost node in the last leve) to the root.
+    2) If the root breaks the heap property, look at its children and swap it with the larger one.
+    3) Repeat 2 until all conflicts resolved

 41) FORD FULKERSON ALGORITHM PYTHON (MAX FLOW MIN CUT):